Who is the first-ever Bible Heroes world champion?

 Second, it fascinates him to see modern graphics and animation.
 And true enough, this technology is better than that of other rated Bible trivia games in the market.

-As such, Ian can’t help but appreciate the designers of the game.
+With that, Ian can’t help but appreciate the designers of the game.

 - Is God real?

 - If God is good, why do we suffer?

 With all these, the work of all people behind the game “paid off,” Ian concludes.

 How Was His Experience During and After the Competition?